-The remuneration committee ('the committee') is comprised of John Govett and Keith Benham.
+The remuneration committee ('the committee') is currently comprised of Keith Benham.
 The committee makes its decisions following consultation with the Chief Executive and has access to professional advice from outside the Group.
 The remuneration of the Executive Chairman is set by the Non-executives.